Pollution of the Hudson River: PCBs

 Numerous chemical factories that once lined the Hudson River produced PCBs as dielectric and coolant fluids for transformers, capacitors, and electric motors.
-Between 1947 and 1977, General Electric discharged large amounts of polychlorinated biphenyls (PCBs) into the Hudson.
-The federal government designated the contaminated portion of the river, 200 mi long, as a Superfund site in 1984.
+Between approximately 1947 and 1977, General Electric (GE) released 1,300,000 lb of PCBs into the river.
+The PCBs came from the company's two capacitor manufacturing plants at Hudson Falls and Fort Edward, New York.
+The bulk of the PCBs in the river were manufactured by Monsanto Co. under the brand names Aroclor 1242 and Aroclor 1016.
 This pollution was not comprehensively assessed until the 1970s.
-By that time, the largest remaining factories in the area were owned by General Electric, which became primarily responsible for cleaning the Hudson River.
-Between approximately 1947 and 1977, GE released 1,300,000 lb of PCBs into the river.
-The PCBs came from the company's two capacitor manufacturing plants at Hudson Falls and Fort Edward, New York.
+By that time, the largest remaining factories in the area were owned by GE.

 The U.S. Environmental Protection Agency (EPA) banned the manufacture of PCBs in 1979.
-The bulk of the PCBs in the river were manufactured by Monsanto Co. under the brand names Aroclor 1242 and Aroclor 1016.
-The highest concentration of PCBs is found in the Thompson Island Pool.
+EPA designated the contaminated portion of the river, 200 mi long, as a Superfund site in 1984, and GE became primarily responsible for the PCB cleanup operations.
+The highest concentration of PCBs was found in the Thompson Island Pool.